 MTZ worldwide is the world's leading magazine for engine development and offers its readers up-to-date news from research and development on a monthly basis.

-As part of our partnership, we regularly present topical issues from the FVV Research Programme at MTZ: Fuels - components and materials, emission reduction technologies (climate/air) - mechanics, friction and noise - development tools.
+As part of our partnership, we regularly present topical issues from the FVV Research Programme at MTZ: Conventional and hybridised powertrains - Renewable energy sources for the powertrain and energy conversion systems of the future - Fuel cell technologies - Alternative fuels (biofuels, hydrogen, synthetic fuels) - Components and materials - Emission reduction technologies (climate/air) - Mechanics, friction and noise - Development tools - Digitalisation and artificial intelligence.

 The magazine is always in pole position when it comes to engine development and technology.
 Loaded with detailed findings from the fields of research and development for highly specialised engineers.
 Available now and in addition to the printed issue: Digital and interactive - the MTZ eMagazine!